Brown DLD Faculty Guides

 If you are unsure if your course meets basic accessibility standards, then consider using one of the following digital accessibility tools Brown makes available to instructors.

-If you'd like to meet with a designer or technologist to go over accessibility best practices or UDOIT, you can sign up for a consultation.
+If you'd like to meet with a designer or technologist to go over accessibility best practices, you can sign up for a consultation

 SensusAccess for Document Conversion